 How to make pesto sauce

-To make the sauce, crush pine nuts and garlic in a mortar and pestle and add the freshly washed and dried basil leaves.
-Sprinkle with some coarse salt and pulverize to a creamy consistency.
-The next step is to add the cheeses and use some olive oil to give the mixture consistency by holding the ingredients together.
+To make the sauce, crush pine nuts and garlic in a mortar and pestle and add in the freshly washed and dried basil leaves.
+Sprinkle on some coarse salt and pulverize to a creamy consistency.
+The next step is to add in the cheeses and use some olive oil to give the mixture consistency by holding the ingredients together.
 This recipe yields one cup of pesto.

 Pesto sauce can be stored in an airtight container and left in the refrigerator for up to one week the same can also be frozen for use in the future.

 To determine if pesto sauce is healthy here is a look at its nutritional profile.
 The recipe given above will yield 95 calories per one tbsp.
 Among these, there are 2 grams of protein, 9 grams of total fat with 2 grams being saturated fat, and 2 mg of cholesterol.
 The carb content per one tbsp. is one gram while the fiber content is also one gram.
 Based on how much salt is used, the sodium content will vary.